Tommy Steele Stage Show: Contents

 Tommy Steele Stage Show was recorded at a specially-arranged concert at the Conway Hall, London, on 16 December 1956, the night before Steele's twentieth birthday.
 The recording was edited for release, with several songs omitted.
 According to a contemporary write-up by Wendy Newlands of Westminster and Pimlico News, the resultant album's live status "means a great deal more than merely being a recording direct from the stage.
 It means we are treated to a sample of shouting and screaming from an audience of enthusiastic teenage fans."
 Steele's concerts were often marked by audience frenzy, with reports of screaming drowning out his performances.
 A review of an appearance at the Embassy Theatre, Peterborough on 11 February 1957 noted "each time he made a movement the girls screamed; a flick of the wrist sent them hysterical as they clapped and stamped on and off the beat."

 Three of the album's selections, "Honky-Tonk Blues", "Kaw-Liga" and "Wedding Bells", were written or popularised by Hank Williams.
 Williams' songs were among the first Steele learnt to play.
 He considered "a good third" of his live set at this time to be country music, commenting "believing the drums accentuated the second and fourth beat of the bar, the fans assumed it was rock and roll."
 In a 1957 article, Steele singled out "What Is This Thing Called Love", a jazz standard written by Cole Porter, as one of his favourite songs to sing.
 The song had previously been recorded by Frank Sinatra, whose work Steele admired.
-"Razzle-Dazzle", written by Jesse Stone, had been a 1956 hit for Bill Haley & His Comets, while "Giddy Up a Ding-Dong" was originally recorded by Freddie Bell and the Bellboys, who would tour the UK with Steele in May 1957.
+"Razzle-Dazzle", written by Jesse Stone, had been a 1956 hit for Bill Haley & His Comets, while "Giddy Up a Ding-Dong" was originally recorded by Freddie Bell and the Bellboys, who toured the UK with Steele in May 1957.
 A studio version of "Teenage Party", written by Steele, was issued as the B-side of his single "Knee Deep in the Blues" in February 1957.